JaimeHyland/elAcentoEspanyol/readme.md

 ### Colours
 Colours are in appropriate warm terra-cotta and earthy colours appropriate to the Spanish theme and to **accessibility guidelines**.

+### Shapes and shadows
+The shadows are strong and sharp, reflecting Spanish sunshine, and the buttons are inspired by the form and colours of traditional Spanish windows.

 <!-- TOC --><a name="responsiveness"></a>
 ### Responsiveness
 - The website is fully responsive over all tested screen on both portrait and landscape orientations, where applicable (see [Testing](testing) section below).